How-to Guide - Configuring Promotions

 Cheapest/Closest/Dearest Products Free

-Rewards the customer by fully discounting a designated number of items in the Item Set (100% discount).
-The variants - Cheapest, Closest, Dearest - control which item in the group is given free.
-Specify the Number Of Free Products:
+Rewards the customer by fully discounting a designated number of items in the Item Set.
+Variants control which items are discounted.

 % Discount (Cheapest/Closest/Dearest Products)